jnga/ImageTile/README.md

 to create a larger file.

 It was written to help test web applications that allow uploading images.
-The goal was to approximate images taken with digital cameras of varying megapixel specifications.
+The goal was to approximate files of sizes from digital cameras of varying megapixel specifications.

-The script originally ran on Python 2.7 and is now also known to work with Python 3.4.
+The script runs on Python 3 and Python 2, having been tested on versions 3.4 and 2.7.
+It relies on the Python Imaging Library (PIL) supplied by the PIL fork Pillow.

 ## Setup on Python 3.4 and higher